Dogsticks logo

 Probably Mahler's least characteristic symphony.
 Not that any of its movements could possibly have been composed by anyone other than the master of fin-de-siecle opulence; but after hearing it, you may well wonder, "Where was the bombast?
 Where was the doom?"
 Because for the most part, this symphony is a testament to serenity.

 Only one movement brings clouds into the picture.
 But rest assured, these clouds mean business - they are deep blue booming cumulo-nimbus, and they are the size of small countries.
-They appear in the third movement - deceptively titled "Ruhevoll" (peaceful).
+They appear in the third movement - deceptively starting with the description "Ruhevoll" (peaceful).
 Allegedly this was Mahler's favourite of all his slow movements, and justifiably, I think: nowhere is his yearning for transcendence more powerfully expressed - not even in the Adagietto of the Fifth symphony.
 Those descending-semitone crescendoes floor me, every time.
 Like so much of the most poignant music, this movement strikes an astonishing balance between sadness and rapture, and is a definite condender for my favourite movement in all classical music.

 OK, that's enough of that.
 The fact is that the other movements, though less immediately arresting, have their own power and eloquence that only become apparent after a few listens.
 All of them are essentially serene, and yet fascinating in their slow, purposeful working out of themes, and their subtle drifts of mood.
 The more one listens to this music, the more awe-struck one is by Mahler's ability to sustain musical logic over such huge timescales and aural canvasses; every detail is perfectly placed for optimum dramatic effect.